Mortgage

 Content was accurate at the time of publication.

-Both a deed of trust and a mortgage are tied to your home loan and involve an agreement between you and your lender.
-They both give the lender a way to foreclose on your home and are subject to state laws.
+Both a deed of trust and a mortgage are agreements that tie the home you purchase to your home loan as collateral, giving the lender a way to foreclose if you don’t make your mortgage payments.

-How a foreclosure happens The trustee can sell the property without a court order The lender must attain a court order
+How a foreclosure happens:Non-judicial foreclosure (the trustee can sell the property without a court order)Judicial foreclosure (the lender must obtain a court order)

 What is a trustor vs trustee?

-In a deed of trust, a trustor is the borrower and the trustee is a third party that holds the property’s title.
-The trustee is entrusted with the title and the right to sell the property if the trustor defaults on the loan.
+In a deed of trust, the trustor is the borrower and the trustee is a third party that holds the property’s title.
+Trustees are usually title companies.

 Deeds of trust are recorded in public government records with the recorder or registrar of titles in the county where the real estate is located.